splunk/cloud-datamodel-security-research/README.md

 # Features
 * Provides a data model suitable for normalizing some of the data coming from AWS, GCP, and Azure.
-	* Blocks for compute (VM Instances), storage, and network traffic
+	* Blocks for compute (VM Instances), storage, network traffic, and authentication/authorization
 * Includes additional eventtypes, field aliases, tags, and calculations to help populate the model.
 * Provides data-model mapping for:
 	* Basic VM activity (start, stop, create, terminate)